A-Kerim/me/_publications/Semantic_Segmentation_under_Adverse_Conditions_A_Weather_and_Nighttime-aware_Synthetic_Data-based_Approach_BMVC_2022.md

 designed for using synthetic training data for domain adaptation.
 We propose a simple yet powerful addition to DeepLabV3+ by using weather and time-of-the-day supervisors trained with multi-task learning, making it both weather and nighttime aware, which improves its mIoU accuracy by 14 percentage points on the ACDC dataset while maintaining a score of 75% mIoU on the Cityscapes dataset.
-Our code is available at Xs
+Our code is available at
 <a href="https://github.com/lsmcolab/Semantic-Segmentation-under-Adverse-Conditions"> https://github.com/lsmcolab/Semantic-Segmentation-under-Adverse-Conditions</a>.
 </p>